endalk200/nx-plugins/packages/nx-django/README.md

-# nx-django

-nx plugin for generating django application in a nx workspace
+# Django Plugin for Nx